stanfordroboticsclub/UDPComms/README.md

 >>> for message in messages:
 >>>     print("got", message)
 ```
+-

 ### Publisher Arguments
 - `port`
 The port the messages will be sent on.
-If you are part of Stanford Student Robotics make sure there isn't any port conflicts by checking the `UDP Ports` sheet of the [CS Comms System](https://docs.google.com/spreadsheets/d/1pqduUwYa1_sWiObJDrvCCz4Al3pl588ytE4u-Dwa6Pw/edit?usp=sharing) document.
-If you are not I recommend keep track of your port numbers somewhere.
+I recommend keep track of your port numbers somewhere.
 It's possible that in the future UDPComms will have a system of naming (with a string) as opposed to numbering publishers.
-- `ip` By default UDPComms sends to the `10.0.0.X` subnet, but can be changed to a different ip using this argument.
-Set to localhost (`127.0.0.1`) for development on the same computer.
+- `scope` Leave this as the defualt (`Scope.Local()`) to send messages to only this computer.
+Set to `Scope.Multicast()` to send to others on the network.
+See Scopes explained for details

 ### Subscriber Arguments